SystemsApproach/private5g/software/start.rst

 ``amf-5887bbf6c5-pc9g2`` implements the AMF.
 Note that for historical reasons, the Aether Core is called ``omec`` instead of ``sd-core``.

+If you are interested in seeing the details about how SD-Core is configured, look at ``deps/5gc/templates/core/5g-values.yaml``.
+This is an example of a *values override* file that Helm passes to along to Kubernetes when launching the service.
+Most of the default settings will remain unchanged, with the main exception being the ``subscribers`` block of the ``omec-sub-provision`` section.
+This block will eventually need to be edited to reflect the SIM cards you actually deploy.
+We return to this topic in the section describing how to bring up a physical gNB.

 Run Emulated RAN Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~